 Colon Cancer Screening

 Colon cancer is cancer of the large intestine and rectum.
 It happens more often in people aged 50 and older.
-Usually there are no symptoms until the cancer has spread.
-That's why screening is important: it has been shown to help prevent colon cancer and decrease colon cancer deaths.
+The goals of screening are:

 Types of Tests

-Stool test: Also called a fecal occult blood test (FOBT), this test looks for small amounts of blood in your stool.
+Stool test: Also called a fecal occult blood test (FOBT), this test looks for small amounts of blood in your stool (feces).
 A member of your health care team will give you test cards to take home and instructions for collecting samples of your stool.
-The test takes several days to complete.
+Samples are then mailed to a lab for testing, and the test takes several days to complete.

 Sigmoidoscopy: This is an exam of the inner lining of the rectum and the lower colon to check for colon cancer, polyps, and inflammation.
 The test uses a flexible, lighted tube (a sigmoidoscope) that is about the width of your finger.
 The exam takes about 15 minutes.
 You may feel pressure, bloating, or cramping during the exam.

-There is a small risk of a serious complication during or after a colonoscopy.
+There is a small risk of a serious complications during or after a colonoscopy.
 Complications might include bleeding (especially after a biopsy or removal of a polyp) and damage to the colon.

-- Have a stool test every 3 years and a flexible sigmoidoscopy every 5 years.
+- Having a stool test every 3 years and a flexible sigmoidoscopy every 5 years.